Enrollment Dates and Application Deadlines

 The complete set of materials that you will be required to submit are as follows:

-- A current resume showing relevant academic, professional, and civic experience
+- A current resume, or curriculum vitae, showing relevant academic, professional, and civic experience

 - All unofficial transcripts from prior academic work, including community and technical college, college, and university.
 If admitted, you will be asked to submit an official transcript from the institution at which you completed your last degree.

-- Any additional documentation relevant for consideration by the Policy Studies Admissions Committee, such as documentation of community work, collaborative projects, leadership or professional accomplishments, Graduate Record Exam (GRE) test scores.
+- [Optional] Any additional documentation relevant for consideration by the Policy Studies Admissions Committee, such as documentation of community work, collaborative projects, leadership or professional accomplishments, Graduate Record Exam (GRE) test scores.

 Enter your GPA based on your last two years of undergraduate or graduate coursework.
 Our office will make our own calculation once we receive your transcripts.
 The minimum GPA required for admission is 3.0.